-The "founders" include those individual podiatric physicians who have practiced and who have demonstrated competency and experience in the specialty, who were instrumental in contributing to establishment of the specialty, and/or who participated in a significant way to development of the curriculum for advanced educational programs in the specialty but may not have completed such programs themselves.
-The determination of who constitutes the "founders" is by the specialty board.
+The "founders" include those individual podiatric physicians who have practiced and who have demonstrated competency and experience in the specialty, who were instrumental in contributing to establishment of the specialty, and/or who participated in a significant way to develop the curriculum for advanced educational programs in the specialty but may not have completed such programs themselves.
+The specialty board determines who constitutes the "founders."
 Based upon a clear rationale and appropriate criteria, a reasonable number of "founders" may be identified.

-8.2 A specialty board seeking initial recognition shall have "grandfathering" procedures that allow individuals to have access to the certification process who have participated in recently established educational programs that are associated with the new specialty area but for which no approval/accreditation process has yet been instituted.
-These procedures shall be discontinued three years after the original date of recognition of the board.
+8.2 A specialty board seeking initial recognition shall have "grandfathering" procedures that allow access to the certification process to individuals who have participated in recently established advanced educational programs associated with the new specialty area but for which no approval process has yet been instituted.
+These procedures shall be discontinued three years after the original date of recognition of the specialty board.

 This requirement pertains only to those individuals who have completed or are in the process of completing postgraduate educational programs in the special area of practice.
-Prior to recognition of the specialty board these postgraduate educational programs should be recognized by the specialty board as being appropriate for candidates seeking certification.
+Prior to recognition of the specialty board, these postgraduate educational programs should be recognized by the specialty board as being appropriate for candidates seeking certification.
 After a specialty board obtains recognition, these and other programs would be expected to be approved by CPME.

-Only those individuals who have completed or are completing board recognized educational programs at the time the board gains its recognition are eligible to take the certification examination under this category of grandfathering.
+Only those individuals who have completed or are completing specialty-boardrecognized educational programs at the time the specialty board gains its recognition are eligible to take the certification examination under this category of grandfathering.

 8.3 If a specialty board seeking initial recognition establishes an alternate pathway mechanism, the mechanism shall be appropriate and in accordance with the policies established by the APMA House of Delegates.
-The mechanism shall be discontinued no later than five years after the initial recognition of the board.
+The mechanism shall be discontinued no later than five years after the initial recognition of the specialty board.

 At the discretion of the specialty board, alternate pathway mechanisms may be established to enable podiatrists who have not completed the requisite postgraduate education to be eligible for certification.
-If the board establishes an alternate pathway mechanism, it must maintain and publish the expectations for candidates seeking certification through this method.
+If the specialty board establishes an alternate pathway mechanism, it must maintain and publish the expectations for candidates seeking certification through this method.